GSA/digitalgov.gov/content/posts/2013-12-12-9-reasons-your-agency-should-have-a-cms.md

 ---
+url: /2013/12/12/9-reasons-your-agency-should-have-a-cms/
 date: 2013-12-12 3:02:56 -0400
-title: '9 Reasons Your Agency Should Have A CMS'
+title: 9 Reasons Your Agency Should Have A CMS
 summary: 'Why Invest in a Content Management System?
 Does it take too long to update and post digital content?
 Do you lack consistent branding across your website(s)?&nbsp;Is outdated, redundant content leading to a poor customer experience?
 Does your agency website show up too far down in search results?
 Are you re-creating'
-authors: [rflagg]
+authors:
+  - rflagg
 categories:
   - Content
   - Managing Digital
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - CMS
   - Content Management System
 ---

-**{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/nine-250x250.png" alt="Highway 9 sign" %}
-Why Invest in a Content Management System?**
+**[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/nine-250x250.png" alt="Highway 9 sign" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/nine.png)Why Invest in a Content Management System?**

 Does it take too long to update and post digital content?
 Do you lack consistent branding across your website(s)?
 Is outdated, redundant content leading to a poor customer experience?
 Does your agency website show up too far down in search results?
 Are you re-creating the same content for different platforms such as Web or mobile?